How this CA from Dubai moved to India and overcame the challenges of finding a job back home

 Well, both ways work equally fine.

-In my opinion, since Dubai doesn’t offer citizenship and one day you may need to shift back to India, it is preferably to do India CA. It will give you a safe cushion to fall back on during hard times.
+In my opinion, since Dubai doesn’t offer citizenship and one day you may need to shift back to India, it is preferable to do India CA. It will give you a safe cushion to fall back on during hard times.
 CPA can be easily completed once you have finished CA.

 “How did you keep yourself motivated when faced with challenges?”